-Energy-Efficient Facility Management: Implementing Globally Relevant Green Initiatives
+Energy Efficiency in Facilities Management: Implementing Globally Relevant Green Initiatives

 Energy-efficient facility management is crucial in shaping a greener and more energy-efficient future.
 According to the World Bank Group, improving energy efficiency can reduce greenhouse gas emissions by up to 40% within the next 6 years.